City Year Boston board

 Paul's career, which combines research, policy and practice, began with service as a VISTA/youth worker.
 He served as a teacher and principal of two urban, alternative high schools.
 Some years later, he founded a local education foundation which was part of the Public Education Network.
 He is a board member and adviser to a host of organizations, and a frequent writer and speaker on education reform and policy issues.
 He holds a Bachelor of Arts degree from Colorado College, a master's degree from Stanford University and five honorary doctorate degrees.
 He is the father of four children.

-As director of the Americas Institutional Group, Molly Shannon oversees the firm’s efforts to serve and grow institutional client relationships in North and South America.
-Prior to this role, she led the global consultant relations team and served as a senior contact to the largest consultant firm relationships.
-Molly is president of Wellington Management Advisers, Inc. (WMA), a limited purpose U.S. broker-dealer registered in August 2010, and serves on its board of directors.
+As director of the Americas Institutional Group, Molly oversees the firm’s efforts to serve and grow institutional client relationships in North and South America.
+Prior to this role, she led our global consultant relations team and served as a senior contact to our largest consultant firm relationships.
+Molly is president of Wellington Management Advisers, Inc. (WMA), a limited purpose US broker-dealer registered in August 2010, and serves on its board of directors.
 She also serves on the board of directors of Wellington Trust Company.
 In addition, she chairs the firm’s Retirement Benefits Committee and the advisory board for the Wellington Management Foundation.
 She is also a member of the Executive and Fund Approval Committee, and a Diversity Committee senior ambassador.

 Before joining Wellington Management in 2003, Molly held a senior position in consultant relations at Merrill Lynch Investment Managers (2002 – 2003) and spent six years at DuPont Capital Management in positions as director of Institutional Sales and director of World Wide Pensions (1996 – 2002).
 She began her career in 1988 as a strategy consultant in the financial markets division of Accenture, formerly Andersen Consulting.

 Outside of work, Molly is an active leader in the nonprofit community, where she sits on the Board of the MassArt Foundation and serves on the Investment Committee.
-Molly is also a member of the Overseers Board of Boston Children’s Hospital, and is actively involved and supports the work of Big Brothers Big Sisters, Compass Working Capital and St. Cecilia’s Church.
+Molly is also a member of the Overseers Board of Boston Children’s Hospital, and is actively involved and supports the work of City Year Boston, Big Brothers Big Sisters, Compass Working Capital and St. Cecilia’s Church.